gerimantas/DM-v2/README.md

 python main.py "Create a script to fetch current weather for London"
 ```

-### Advanced Usage
+### Advanced Command-Line Usage

-For more advanced options, use the UI module:
+For more advanced options, use the command-line interface in interactive mode:

 ```
-python -m ui.interface
+python main.py --interactive
 ```

 This provides additional commands for: